Affiliate links on Android Authority may earn us a commission. Learn more.

 - Have you typed in the hotspot password correctly?

-- Check that the personal hotspot has been configured correctly on the iOS device.
+- Check that the hotspot has been configured correctly.

 - Enable Maximize Compatibility on the Personal Hotspot settings page.

-- Restart your internet connection on the iOS device providing the personal hotspot.
+- Restart your internet connection on the iPhone.

 - Reset Network Settings.

-- On the device needing the hotspot connection, restart your Wi-Fi connection.
-Pull the cable out if you connected via USB, then put it back in again.
+- On the device needing the hotspot, restart your Wi-Fi connection.
+If you’re connected via USB, pull the cable out then plug it back in again.
 If you connected via Bluetooth, unpair the devices, then pair them again.